 Many homeowners who like the idea of painting may not like the reality of painting.
 The fun of selecting paint colors at the store moves onto the priming and preparation phase.
 Masking windows, putting down drop cloths, removing light fixtures and outlet and switch plates, as well as buying the paint, tools, and other materials, can take hours.
 Often, this blends into the task of painting because the painter goes directly from prepping to painting.
 Is there a way to get by with painting just one coat?

 One-Coat Paint Basics

 - One-coat paint is a term used by paint manufacturers for heavy, thick acrylic-latex interior and exterior paint that builds up high.

-- Up to 20-percent more paint solids give the paint more body.
+- Contains up to 20-percent more paint solids that give the paint more body than conventional paints.

 - One-coat paint increases the possibility that you only need to use one coat but it is not an absolute since most one-coat paints come with a set of limitations.

 - With one-coat paint, you typically must stick to a color palette that is specifically geared toward that one-coat paint series.